Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Sequential Estimation with Latin Hypercube Sampling

-In this work, one-dimensional basis functions are computed dimension by dimension using Stieltjes procedure~\cite{Stieltjes_84}, and the multivariate basis functions are formed by products of the one-dimensional functions.
+where the expectations can be computed exactly using Gauss-type quadrature, since all integrands are polynomials.

 As the stochastic input domain is assumed to be transformed to the unit hypercube with uniform distribution, all one-dimensional basis functions will be rescaling of Legendre polynomials.
 For the more general case of high-dimensional non-uniform distributions, we refer to the recent development of multivariate generalizations of Stieltjes algorithm~\cite{Liu_Narayan_22}.